 And this example also highlights how categorizations of infrastructure actors are becoming more important these days.

-Our CDN Internet Service Providers are exchange points, critical infrastructure, is this the same everywhere?
+Are CDNs Internet Service Providers?
+Are exchange points critical infrastructure?
+Is this the same everywhere?

 As a second example, mandatory peering requirements.
-Survey participants have expressed that such requirements prevent sensible engineering practices and what they mean by this is, for instance, de-peering what they call bad actors who do not operate the networks well.
-And they've pointed ed to negative secondary effects that if the largest networks decide to stay away from those exchange points because they would be forced into open peering policies, it also may make those exchange pointless attractive to connect to for small networks.
+Survey participants have expressed that such requirements may, and I am quoting again “prevent sensible engineering practices” and what they mean by this is, for instance, de-peering what they call “bad actors” who do not operate the networks well.
+And they've pointed to negative secondary effects, that if the largest networks decide to stay away from those exchange points because they would be forced into open peering policies, it also may make those exchange points less attractive to connect to for small networks.

 I could continue on this list, but I myself am already running out of time here.
 So let me now welcome the panelists who will share more detailed analysis about this.

-Catering for regional stakeholder diversity post-positive challenge for this panel, that is why I'm particularly pleased to be joined by, actually, five experts who will present initial remarks before we start the discussion.
+Catering for regional stakeholder diversity posted a positive challenge for this panel, that is why I'm particularly pleased to be joined by, actually, five experts who will present initial remarks before we start the discussion.
 One is remotely, four you can see here.

 I will start with to introduce Mike Jensen on the far right.
 He is Internet Access Specialist for the Association of Progressive Communications, APC.
-Mr. Jensen has worked on ICT infrastructure projects in about 45 developing countries and, as you see, he manages a global program to promote infrastructure sharing policies and regulations in Developing Countries.
+Mr. Jensen has worked on ICT infrastructure projects in about 45 developing countries and, at APC, he manages a global program to promote infrastructure sharing policies and regulations in Developing Countries.

-Next, two seats to the right from me, is Mohamed El Bash.
+Next, two seats to the right from me, is Mohamed El Bashir.
 He is Director of Technical Affairs at the Communications Regulatory Authority of Qatar, and Mr. Bashir is also the vice chair of IANA Coordination Group, as some of you may also know.

 To my right is Mr. Manoj Misra.
 He is Head of Regulatory at Vodafone India, and also represents the Association of Competitive Telecom Operators, ACTO.
-Mr. Misra is a specialist in financial analysis of telecommunications industry, and he has previously been with the Indian Telecom Regulatory Authority, and he will be able to share insights from his point of view, as well.
+Mr. Misra is a specialist in financial analysis of telecommunications industry, and he has previously been with the Indian Telecom Regulatory Authority, and he will be able to share insights from this point of view, as well.

 Second from the right is Mr. Bill Woodcock.
 He is Executive Director of Packet Clearinghouse.
 And, among other things, Packet Clearinghouse provides operational support to Internet Exchanges, as well as policy aid to governments.
 Within the last 20 years, Mr. Bill Woodcock has helped established more than 200 internet exchange points around the world.

 And, remotely with us is Dr. Laura DeNardis.
 She is professor for Internet Architecture and Governance at American University in Washington.
-In publication such as protocol politics, the geopolitics of interconnection, or most recently the global war for internet governance, Laura DeNardis has carved out how struggles for economic and expressive liberties are increasingly carried out by Internet structure.
+In publications such as “Protocol Politics”, “The Geopolitics of Interconnection”, or most recently “The Global War for Internet Governance”, Laura DeNardis has carved out how struggles for economic and expressive liberties are increasingly carried out by Internet structure.

-With this, I would like to ask our technicians to hand over to the virtual microphone for the first round of remarks to Laura DeNardis.
+With this, I would like to ask our technicians to hand over to virtual microphone for the first round of remarks to Laura DeNardis.

 Please, the floor is yours.